Akirapearl/jekyll_blog/_posts/2024-07-22-Day-6-Getting-Deep.markdown

 **Well**, let's get down to disclose it all then...

-#### 18/07/2024
+#### 18/07/2024 - Day 6

 Mostly continued with the video mentioned earlier within this blog, up to the interfaces content, following along Go's Tour too.([Link](https://www.youtube.com/watch?v=8uiZC0l4Ajw)).

-Then, I also went through some codewars proposed exercises, which can be seen at my [learning repo](https://github.com/Akirapearl/LearningGo/tree/main/2024/exercises).
+Then, I also went through a bit of codewars proposed exercises, which can be seen at my [learning repo](https://github.com/Akirapearl/LearningGo/tree/main/2024/exercises).

 ```
 Exercise proposal:
 Make a simple function called greet that returns the most-famous "hello world!".